 3 ways to cut the clutter from your writing

-Drafts of your manuscripts are bound to have clutter.
-That’s perfectly normal.
+Drafts of your manuscript are bound to have clutter.
 But what exactly is “clutter” and how can you get rid of it?
-Find the verb, cut repetition and get rid of “throat clearing.”
+By finding the verb, cutting repetition, and getting rid of “throat clearing.”

 Merriam-Webster online dictionary defines “clutter” as: